almothafar/openshift-cartridge-play2/README.md

 _**Note:**_ it takes a while build & publishing a new version.

 _**Note^2:**_ the first build process it takes a while, up to ~15 minutes because activator program download all dependencies.

+_**ATTENTION:**_ it will work if you have single gear to run, but it will not work correclt with scalable gears, or you would have to do repeat these steps each time inside each gear, this means, **this method will not work in auto scaled gears at all**.

 ## Tutorial
 Have a look at http://misto.ch/play-on-openshift/